elekto-io/docs/content/en/docs/Overview/goals.md

   Reasons behind the Elekto design
 ---

-Elekto was originally built to support the Kubernetes Steering Committee elections, supporting the existing workflow of that community.
-It's also intended to avoid several chronic issues with usage of the CIVS election system.
+Elekto was originally built to support the [Kubernetes Steering Committee elections](https://github.com/kubernetes/steering/blob/master/elections.md), supporting the existing workflow of that community.
+It's also intended to avoid several chronic issues with usage of the [CIVS election system](https://civs1.civs.us/).

-Before adopting, or contributing to Elekto, please read these principles as the project is very unlikely to accept features which transgress any of them.
+Before adopting, or contributing to Elekto, please read these principles as they give you a broad idea of what kinds of features and changes the project is interested in or likely to implement.

 ## Preference Elections for Small Organizations